Refer to information on National Mutual Acceptance page for general information and guidance on COVID-19.

 The HREA is used for an ethics application to a Victorian HREC at a public health organisation.

 For a single-site low and negligible risk (LNR) research project taking place in Victoria only, the LNR VIC application form may be utilised instead of the HREA.
 Some reviewing HRECs do not accept the LNR VIC; always discuss the research project with the reviewing organisation’s research office before creating an ethics application for a low risk research project.
 The Victorian Low and Negligible Risk application form (LNR VIC) is available for completion on the ERM .

 Victorian specific module

-The Victorian specific module is mandatory when the HREA or NEAF is used.
+The Victorian specific module is mandatory when the HREA is used.
 It must be uploaded as a supporting document and submitted as part of the ethics application.
 A Victorian specific module is not required for projects utilising the LNR VIC application form.

 The Victorian specific module has been designed so that the HREC can address legislative requirements.

 The VSM is completed in ERM as a sub-form of the HREA and is uploaded as a supporting document.